Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Profile photo of Marinka Zitnik

-A fireside chat with two remarkable leaders in AI-driven drug development from industry and academia about accelerating progress and remaining hurdles.
+A fireside chat with three remarkable leaders in AI-driven drug and device development from industry and academia about accelerating progress and remaining hurdles.

 5:30-6:00 PM